-- Formalities.entreprises.gouv.fr, which is a single gateway for the creation, modification and filing of the cessation of activity declaration, as well as a document repository.
-Its use will be mandatory as of 1 January 2023; and - Portailpro.gouv.fr, which aim is to standardise and gather in one website the declaration and payment process provided to professionals by the French tax office, the French social insurance (URSSAF) and the French Customs.
+- Formalites Entreprises which is a single gateway for the creation, modification and filing of the cessation of activity declaration, as well as a document repository; - Portail pro, which aim is to standardise and gather in one website the declaration and payment process provided to professionals by the French tax office, the French social insurance (URSSAF) and the French Customs.

-When it comes to services, Entreprendre.Service-Public.fr lists every process by themes, by stage of the business life cycle and in accordance with a consistent and appropriate user experience.
+When it comes to services, Entreprendre.
+Service-Public. fr lists every process by themes, by stage of the business life cycle and in accordance with a consistent and appropriate user experience.
 Document templates (invoice, incorporation deed, etc.) and simulators are available on the website.
 Thanks to the partnership with 'Place des Entreprises', users can be helped by online advisers from around forty different government services or the public sector.